 Whether those seats will actually be comfortable is for the eventual reviews to decide.

 How Will the Tesla Model Y Be Manufactured?

 Tesla plans to produce somewhere around one million Model Y vehicles per year, far more than the company’s total all-time deliveries in the United States alone.
-The company’s Chinese Gigafactory will play a big role in this: the 210-acre site in Lingang, a district in the south east of Shanghai, will produce 250,000 cars per year covering both Model 3 and Model Y. In a thank you message to Tesla fans, Musk suggested that construction of the Shanghai Gigafactory is set to start soon:
+The company’s Chinese Gigafactory will play a big role in this: the 210-acre site in Lingang, a district in the south east of Shanghai, will produce 250,000 cars per year covering both Model 3 and Model Y. The factory handed over the first vehicles to consumers in January 2020.

 The company expects production to start two years after construction begins, placing a start date of somewhere around 2021.
 From there, Musk expects it to take a further two to three years before it’s producing 500,000 cars per year.

 One major issue that Tesla will be keen to avoid is the “production hell” that plagued the Model 3.
 A recent report revealed how Musk came to executives at the start of production and described an “alien dreadnought” factory, with robots seamlessly shifting parts at speed to fire out cars.
 Unfortunately, this highly-automated factory produced just over 200 cars in the last quarter of 2017 despite plans to produce 5,000 per week by December, and in April 2018 the company had radically shifted course to incorporate more humans in the process.
 Musk would later describe excessive automation as a “mistake” and humans as “underrated.”

 What Has Elon Musk Said About Tesla Model Y?

 Musk has been hyping up the vehicle more and more.
 During the company’s earnings call in May 2019, he described it as “a manufacturing revolution” compared to the Model 3.